genshinsim/gcsim/ui/packages/docs/docs/guides/building_a_simulation_basic_tutorial.md

 ![Xiangling energy](opt_8.png)

-Seeing that Bennett has way more energy than he needs, one possible optimizaiton is that we can try using Bennett to battery Xiangling instead at the beginning of our rotation, namely, instead of:
+Seeing that Bennett has way more energy than he needs, one possible optimization is that we can try using Bennett to battery Xiangling instead at the beginning of our rotation, namely, instead of:

 ```
   ...